High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Diagrammatic formalism at the two-particle level

-As for the fully irreducible vertex $\Lambda_{{\rm 2PI},pp,\ud}^{\nu\nu'(\Omega=0)}$, we can see that it decays uniformly in all directions of the two-dimensional (Matsubara) frequency space.
+The fully irreducible vertex $\Lambda_{{\rm 2PI},pp,\ud}^{\nu\nu'(\Omega=0)}$ decays uniformly in all directions of the two-dimensional (Matsubara) frequency space (second plot in lower panel of Fig.~\ref{fig:parquet}).
 Hence, $\Lambda_{{\rm 2PI},pp,\ud}^{\nu\nu'(\Omega=0)}$ does not contribute to the asymptotic structures of the two-particle scattering amplitude $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$ (except for the trivial constant background given by the interaction $U$).
-Beyond this numerical observation, the asymptotic behavior of $\Lambda_{\rm 2PI}$ can be justified also through the analysis of its diagrammatic structure, exemplified by the ``envelope''-diagram (second diagram from the left in \cfg{parquet}).
-As it has been discussed in detail in Ref.~[\onlinecite{Rohringer2012}], $\Lambda_{{\rm 2PI},pp}$ does indeed depend explicitly on $\nu$ and $\nu'$ (and $\Omega$) and, hence, it decays for a large value for any of its frequency arguments\footnote{Every frequency dependence of a diagram originates from the frequency dependence of the corresponding Green's functions.
-The latter decay in the asymptotic high frequency regime as $1/i\nu$.}.
+This is visible already from the lowest order fully irreducible diagrammatic contribution, the so-called ``envelope'' diagram (second upper panel of Fig.~\ref{fig:parquet}), which depends explicitly on $\nu$ and $\nu'$ (and $\Omega$) and, hence, decays for a large value of any of its frequency arguments\footnote{Every frequency dependence of a diagram originates from the frequency dependence of its internal Green's functions.
+The latter decay in the high-frequency regime as $1/i\nu$.}.

-Turning to the diagrams reducible in the particle-particle scattering channel, i.e., $\Phi_{pp,\ud}^{\nu\nu'(\Omega=0)}$ (third panel in \cfg{parquet}), they exhibit {\sl two} of the three asymptotic frequency structures of $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$.
-Specifically, one can identify a constant background and a well-defined ``plus''-structure.
-The background can be immediately understood by analyzing the second order diagram depicted above the plot of $\Phi_{pp, \ud}$.
-This is given by the bubble-term

-which -evidently- does not depend explicitly on $\nu$ and $\nu'$.
-Hence, bubble diagrams of this type are responsible for the constant background observed in the particle-particle reducible vertex, and, consequently, in the full vertex $F$.
-The ``plus''-structure, on the other hand, originates, in lowest order, from the so-called ``eye''-diagrams (see \cfg{eyediagram}), which either on their left or on their right hand side collapse into a bare vertex $U$.
+The vertex reducible in the particle-particle scattering channel, i.e., $\Phi_{pp,\ud}^{\nu\nu'(\Omega=0)}$ (third lower panel in \cfg{parquet}) exhibits a constant background and a well-defined ``plus''-shaped structure in the $\nu,\nu'$ space.
+The former originates from bubble diagrams such as $ \frac{U^2}{\beta}\sum_{\nu_1}G(\nu_1)G(\Omega-\nu_1)$ (third upper panel of Fig.~\ref{fig:parquet}), which does not depend explicitly on $\nu$ and $\nu'$.
+The latter is generated, in lowest order, from the so-called ``eye''-diagrams (see \cfg{eyediagram}), which either on their left or on their right hand side collapse into a bare vertex $U$.
 For this reason (as detailed in Sec.~\ref{sec:param}), they cannot explicitly depend on both $\nu$ and $\nu'$, thus remaining constant upon increasing the corresponding (unnecessary) frequency\cite{Rohringer2012}.